Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

     python ./Preprocessing/FASTQ_CSV.py
 ```
 this will generate the CSV files in the Processed_data folder
-Second, run the K-mer builder/ PCA model (default Kmer size is 3, can be changed on the functional call):
+third, run the K-mer builder/ PCA model (default Kmer size is 3, can be changed on the functional call):
 ```html
     python PCA_of_Kmer_Frequency.py
 ```